Select a language

 We deliver what we promise.

-We let our real customers, partners, and associates tell their own stories.
+We let our customers, partners, and associates tell their own stories.

-Our photography is always of real customers, partners, and associates.
+Our photographs always highlight real customers, partners, and associates.
 We give them space to tell their own authentic stories.

 We make open source safe and ready for enterprises.
 We fix problems when they arise and share everything we know with everyone who needs it.
 Red Hatters, and open source technologists in general, are inherently helpful.